 When is bladder expression needed?

-If your IVDD-affected dog is not managing to pee on his own, then your vet may ask you to express (squeeze out) his bladder.
-The aim is to get your dog through these tricky few days to weeks by emptying his bladder regularly.
-Hopefully he’ll eventually manage to pee on his own again.
+If your IVDD-affected dog is not managing to pee on their own, your vet may ask you to express (squeeze out) their bladder.
+The aim is to get your dog through these tricky few days to weeks by emptying their bladder regularly.
+Hopefully they’ll eventually manage to pee on their own again.
 It’s important not to let the bladder become so full that it’s overstretched, as this can cause it some long term damage.